We’re very proud that our Birmingham serviced apartments have been accredited under the Green Tourism scheme as Gold Award accommodation.

 - Cards (printed on recycled card) are put out with the towels, robes, and bedding.
 These encourage guests to set aside all unwanted items

-- We’re in a fantastic city-center location close to Birmingham’s two main train stations.
+- We’re in a fantastic city-centre location close to Birmingham’s two main train stations.
 Whenever possible, we walk or take public transport.
 We don’t pay mileage costs to staff for journeys that could be made by train.
 The maximum reclaimable sum is the advance purchase rail fare, which acts as a deterrent to using a car

 - Gentle nudging encourages guests to use public transport in the city or walk.
 We provide maps of Birmingham and links to maps for smartphones and tablets.
 Brompton Bike Hire is available just a couple of minutes away, so guests can also whizz about on two wheels